The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Model

-where $a({\bf{r}}^{\prime})$ are coefficients.
-Each basis function is labeled by the vector ${\bf{r}}^{\prime}$, and the sum is over the total number of basis functions.
-In order to investigate simple-cell receptive fields, I choose a parameterized form for the basis functions $g({\bf{r}},{\bf{r}}^{\prime})$ that is motivated by the work of \cite{daugman85}, and \cite{jones}.
-I start with a 2D Gabor function parameterized in the form:
+In order to investigate simple-cell receptive-field profiles, I choose a parameterized form for the basis functions that is motivated by the work of \cite{daugman85}, and \cite{jones}.
+I start with the real part of the 2D Gabor function in complex-exponential form: